mlukasek/M5_NightscoutMon/README.md

 brightness2 = 100 _– the second brightness value_
 brightness3 = 10 _– the third brightness value_

-- following values are in mmol/L or mg/dL depending on the previous "show_mgdl" key value
+_- following values are in mmol/L or mg/dL depending on the previous setting of "show_mgdl" key value_

 yellow_low = 4.5 _– glycemia values under this value will be displayed in yellow color_
 yellow_high = 9 _– glycemia values over this value will be displayed in yellow color_